EwanDawson/reveno-demo/notes.md

   are fired, but they are only handled after the transaction has committed.
 * _Does `conditionalCommand` run before of after the transaction handler?
 Can we specify post-conditions on the transaction?_

+Instead of viewing the latest version of an entity for the current Snapshot, we need to do it by EntityChange id.
+This is because, when are dealing with more than one entity instance, other updates may have occurred in the current Snapshot since we obtained the first entity.
+Thus, we may see an inconsistent view over the entities (this matters if there are invariants that hold between entity instances, or if we are trying to compute some value over a number of entity instances, and we want that value to represent a specific moment in time).
+ So, when we start our read operations, we need to set not the current Snapshot id, but the latest EntityChange id for the current Snapshot.
+Then, when obtaining the "current" version of entity instances, we only consider Entity Changes that have an id less than or equal to the current EntityChange id, and are part of the history of the current Snapshot.